supervisely-ecosystem/RT-DETRv2/supervisely_integration/train/README.md

 # Overview

-Train RT-DETR models in Supervisely.
+Train RT-DETR models in Supervisely on your custom data.
+All annotations will be converted to the bounding boxes automatically.
+Configure Train / Validation splits, model and training hyperparameters.
+Run on any agent (with GPU) in your team.
+Monitor progress, metrics, logs and other visualizations withing a single dashboard.

 # Model Zoo